 "We hold these Truths to be self-evident, that all Men are created equal..."

-Construction on Independence Hall began in 1732, originally designed to be the Pennsylvania State House and house all three branches of its colonial government; the legislative, the judicial, and the executive branches.
-During the Second Continental Congress, which later became the Constitutional Convention, the state of Pennsylvania loaned out their assembly room for the convention to meet.
+Construction on Independence Hall began in 1732, originally designed to be the Pennsylvania State House and house all three branches of its colonial government; the legislative, the executive, and the judicial branches.
+During the Second Continental Congress, which later became the Constitutional Convention of 1787, the state of Pennsylvania loaned out their assembly room for the convention to meet.
 It was there at Independence Hall in 1776 that George Washington was named Commander in Chief of the Continental Army.
 In 1781, the Articles of Confederation were adopted in Independence Hall.
 And in 1787, our founding fathers and statesmen from the newly independent country signed the U.S. Constitution, the same constitution that is in place today.
-The living document has been amended but the ideals of the founding fathers still live on.
+The living document has been amended, but the ideals of the founding fathers still live on.

 Toogood, Anne C. "Independence Hall."
 National Parks Service - National Register of Historic Places. https://npgallery.nps.gov/GetAsset/64c7c6f0-14ee-4217-992b-cd9d14872a7f.